 Adjacent to this examination room there is a small preparation and laboratory area where many of the drugs, in particular the emergency drugs are stored readily on-hand if required.

-There is a separate radiography room with our fixed high-powered x-ray unit that can be used for backs and upper limbs.
+There is a separate radiography room at Heaps Equine Clinic where our fixed high-powered x-ray unit can be used for backs and upper limbs.

 The office and administration area has a separate entrance; the stairs lead up to the office whilst the ground floor houses the storage rooms and toilets.